maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 to train it
-- As the controller continues to take actions, extrinsic rewards (from the env) are saved up and once the goal is reached (or the episode terminates) the meta-controller uses the total amount of extrinsic reward received and saves that transition (aka the current goal and the total rew) and also gets trained by replays of this memory (replay/training occurs at same time as controller trains)
+- As the controller continues to take actions, extrinsic rewards (from the env) are saved up and once the goal is reached (or the episode terminates) the meta-controller uses the total amount of extrinsic reward received and saves that transition (i.e. the current goal and the total rew) and also gets trained by replays of this memory (replay/training occurs at same time as controller trains)
-- The temporal abstraction comes because the meta-controller function of getting a new goal (aka feed forward) occurs for a fraction of the time the controller is outputting and taking new actions, aka the controller action taking loop is inside the meta-controller goal producing loop
+- The temporal abstraction comes because the meta-controller function of getting a new goal (i.e. feed forward) occurs for a fraction of the time the controller is outputting and taking new actions, i.e. the controller action taking loop is inside the meta-controller goal producing loop
 - Another [paper](https://arxiv.org/pdf/1606.01868.pdf) on intrinsic motivation for exploration using a pseudo count based method (HARD PAPER, pretty much just math)